 To the car’s original FIA period specification

 Minimum Ground Clearance.
-Classes TC1 ,TC2.TC3 At no time during the event may the lowest point of the front aerodynamic device (splitter / spoiler) be situated less than 45mm from the ground.
+Classes TC1 ,TC2,TC3 at no time during the event may the lowest point of the front aerodynamic device (splitter / spoiler) be situated less than 45mm from the ground.

 12.4 Engine:

 TC classes as in period have an 8500-rev limit.
 Post-race, engine data must be provided if requested by the series or assistant.
-Failure to comply may result in a penalty
+Failure to comply may result in a penalty.

 It is a requirement on ST classes to fit a second crank trigger (details and sensor available from Dave Jarman at TCRE) and a 12v bat feed in a suitable location for the fitment of the series data logger for rev limit checks.
 Series Data loggers can be fitted to any competitor’s car for any period of time throughout the season.
 Any infringement of 8500rpm rule will result in disqualification from the results.